Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate |

 in the folder specified above.

-If you still can't find the default template file (or QuickWords template file or QuickCorrect file) on disk with Windows Explorer or My Computer, it might be because of a default setting (thanks to Microsoft) in Windows itself that prevents you from seeing certain files.
-For example, in Windows 7/8/10: Click
+If you can't find the default template file (or QuickWords template file or other WordPerfect program file such as User Word Lists) on your disk with File Explorer, Windows Explorer, My Computer, or other file manager, it might be because of two typical default settings in Windows itself that prevent you from seeing certain files.
+There are a couple methods to make this file (and some others) visible in File Explorer or other file manager.
+Method A For example, using Windows 10 (for earlier Windows versions see Method B) -

 the Windows